mdzakied/springboot-test-javan-backend/README.md

 Flow for testing authentication:

 - **`test-access`**
   Endpoint to verify access token.
-Requires a valid Bearer token.
-Checks if the token is valid or invalid.
+Require valid Bearer token.
+Check token valid or invalid.

 - **`login`**  **`(username = user, password = user)`**
   Endpoint to authenticate user get access token and refresh token.
-Use the access token to access `test-access`, and the refresh token to `refresh-tokens`.
+Use the access token to access `test-access`, and the refresh token to `refresh-token`.

 - **`refresh-token`**
-  Endpoint to get new access and refresh tokens using a valid refresh token.
+  Endpoint to get new access and refresh token using a valid refresh token.

 ---